openlilylib/snippets/README.md

 3. To add a new file, click on [this button] (http://raw.github.com/openlilylib/snippets/master/meta/adding-new-file-github-interface.png).
 To modify a file, click its name and then click _Edit_.
-5. Write a description of your changes (form at the bottom) and click _Commit_.
+5. Write what you have changed (form at the bottom) and click _Commit_.
 6. Click _Send pull request_.